DrainerHUB/MinecraftDLCs/README.md

 ##### Horion PC-Only
 * Horion is the most used utility mod for Minecraft Bedrock Edition.
 It features some disablers for some servers and it's literally buttery smooth to cheat with.

+## Miscellaneous

+##### Good
+* Good is a simple Minecraft FPS Optimizer made by MYMIC
+##### JByte Decompiler
+* JByte is a program which decompiles JAR files.
+You can decompile JAR files to see if there's any malicious code in there. discontinued.
+##### VirusTotal.com
+* VirusTotal is a site which scans a particular file through several antiviruses at the same time and gets you the results.
+(It's not very reliable in the case of external clients as external clients always flag as a virus.)
+##### Forge
+* Forge is a minecraft library which allows you to run mods.
+The clients under Forge Clients need this to be installed.
+##### Weave Loader
+* Weave is a new mod loader for Lunar Client.
+Clients like RavenWeave and Fractal need this to be installed.
+##### LiquidBounce Scripts
+* A zip file containing a plethora of LiquidBounce scripts.

+## Mods

+##### Optifine
+* I didn't really need to include this here but still for the people who don't know, OptiFine is a fantastic mod for Minecraft which is known to double your FPS in most scenarios.
+##### Essentials
+* Essentials is a forge mod for Minecraft which adds a lot of quality-of-life inmprovements.
+You need to put this in your mods folder if you're using Raven B++
+##### Keystrokes
+* Keystrokes is a popular mod created by Sk1er.
+It displays WASD keys along with Mouse buttons and their CPS.
+It can also display useful information like FPS and the Ping.
+##### Patcher
+* Patcher is a must have mod for Minecraft.
+It fixes a lot of bugs and is known to greatly improve performance due to its tweaks.
+Credit: Sk1er
+##### ChromeHUD
+* ChromaHUD is a useful mod which displays useful information in the form of a HUD on the screen with cheerful rainbow chroma colour scheme :) Credit: Sk1er
+##### Motion Blur
+* Motion Blur is a simple motion blur mod for Minecraft.
+It makes your game look smoother.
+Credit: Sk1er
+##### TNT Time
+* TNT Time is a simple mod which displays the time until detonation of a primed TNT on its top.
+This is useful for TNT jumping in Bedwars or Skywars.
+Credit: Sk1er
+##### In-Game Account Switcher
+* In-Game Account Switcher is an amazing mod.
+It allows you to switch your account inside of your game without relaunching your game.
+It can be really helpful when cheating to quickly switch between alt accounts.
+Credit: The_Fireplace
+##### Raven SS Mod Folder
+* This is a mod folder made by vexxy.
+It includes a nice FPS Boost along with several quality of life improvements.